 History of Kailasa Temple Ellora

 British army officer John Smith of the Madras Regiment re-discovered Ajanta Caves on 28 April 1819.
 On a hunting expedition, he stumbled upon the caves.
+Madras Regiment is the oldest infantry regiment of the Indian Army, formed in the 1750s.

 Construction of the Temple